 Odger is a Danish boys' name also used in French and German.
 It's historically a twist on the familiar name Edgar.
 It's also a minimalistic IKEA chair.
 We think Odger has a nice ring to it—could it be the next celebrity baby name?

 Minna is a German name popular in Scandinavian countries.
-It's also already widely used in the U.S. In IKEA terms, Minna is a versatile cotton fabric available in multiple colors.
+It's also already widely used in the U.S. In IKEA terms, Minna is a versatile cotton fabric available in go-with-everything gray.
 The moniker means "love," which is ideal for your adorable babe.

 Another name rising in popularity after the Harry Potter series is Tobias, after Tobias Snape, and it seems the Swedes have taken to the Greek name in recent years.
-The name is also riding the popularity wave in the U.S. where it's currently rated 316 on the list of most popular baby names.
-At IKEA, Tobias is also a clear modern chair available is a variety of hues.
-We personally love the pink version.
+The name is also riding the popularity wave in the U.S. where it's currently on the list of most popular baby names.
+At IKEA, Tobias is also a clear modern chair available in a cool blue hue.

 Elly—a variant of Ella, Eleanor, or Ellen—is an Irish baby name with a popular Scandinavian following.
 It's not surprising that IKEA picked a green hue for its kitchen towel of the same name.